gtfactslab/CrazySim/README.md

 ```

 ## crazyflie-firmware
-[WARNING] This is a modified version of the firmware for software-in-the-loop.
+[WARNING] This is a modified version of the crazyflie-firmware for software-in-the-loop.
 At this time do not use this firmware for your hardware.
 SITL integration with Kbuild is being developed for cross-platform building.

 The installation instructions and usage are referenced in the [documentation](https://github.com/llanesc/crazyflie-firmware/blob/sitl/documentation.md) file.